 If you are bringing your own vehicle, please contact me.
 We will still want you to meet us at the airport.

 If you wish to stay Saturday night on our return at a local church please let me know firstname.lastname@example.org (This saves the cost of a hotel)

 5. What is the cost?

-For those arriving at camp Sunday, to help offset the cost of food, water, cabin fees and transportation while in Mexico, we ask that you donate $335 CAD to stay in your tents.
-Limited cabin space is available for an additional $35 ($370 CAD).
+To help offset the cost of food, water, cabin fees and transportation while in Mexico, we ask that you donate $350 CAD ($260 USD) to stay in your tents or a cabin.

 6. Where will we be eating in Mexico?

-In Mexico your meals will be provided with the exception of eating out one night in Ensenada.
+In Mexico, your meals will be provided, except for eating out one night in Ensenada.
 Each morning we will have breakfast at the Campground before leaving for the work site.
 Snacks are delivered to each work site twice a day.
 The Food Crew will deliver the lunches to the work sites.
-Water is provided continuously at each work site and everyone is reminded often to drink plenty of water.
+Water is provided continuously at each work site, and everyone is reminded often to drink plenty of water.
 Dinner is prepared and served at camp by the Food Crew.
 Everyone should be prepared to take a turn helping the Food crew.

 7. How will I find the rest of the group at the airport?